golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images-faq.md

 There is only one strict requirement: **at least one volume** directory must be specified using the `VOLUME` command.

-Besides the above a number of commands are currently **not supported** by `gvmkit-build` converter.
+Besides the above, a number of commands are currently **not supported** by `gvmkit-build` converter.
 These are:

 * `CMD`
 * `ENTRYPOINT`
 * `ENV`
 * `PORTS`

-## When building my image I copied some files to one of the volumes.
+## When building my image, I copied some files to one of the volumes.
 Why can't I see them when I run the image?

 When a `.gvmi` image is started by the VM runtime, an **empty host directory is mounted** under each of its directories declared as **volumes** (`VOLUME` command in the `Dockerfile`).